What are Actionable Agile Metrics & 2 Ways to Improve Them

 Actionable Agile metrics were first introduced in 2015 when Daniel S. Vacanti wrote a book titled ‘Actionable Agile Metrics for Predictability‘.
 The main focus here was improving predictability in Agile projects and introducing Agile performance metrics that could help provide these numbers.
 This was something the author felt Agile projects lacked previously and available metrics could not provide alone.
 Teams used a burndown chart to try and keep the number of tasks to do going down steadily and observed team velocity to make sure the team keeps working at a similar pace.

 However, just these metrics alone could not accurately tell when a new item is expected to be finished.
 In fact, obsessing over team velocity has even caused damage to teams in a way that they were no longer thinking about what should be done.
 Instead, they were simply working on more and more items, without a clear goal.

-Mr. Vacanti saw the error in such ways and proposed a new set of metrics to help Agile teams have more predictability on their projects.
+Mr. Vacanti saw the error in such ways and proposed a new set of Agile metrics that matter and could help teams have more predictability on their projects.